lchabin/heart/README.md

 See open_sb14.png : open SB14 solder bridge on the bottom on the nucleo board (v conflict).
 From that moment, never connect anymore usb without the 3V battery holders connected to 3.3V

-### Flashing
+### Flashing.
+RESPECT THAT SEQUENCE
-*connect battery to +3V pin and GND pin
++ connect battery to +3V pin and GND pin
-*connect usb to a pc
++ connect usb to a pc
-*flash using STM32CubeProg available from www.st.com
++ flash using STM32CubeProg available from www.st.com
 (don't need the trusted package thing).
-*You flash program the file heart.hex
++ You flash program the file heart.hex
-*stop STM32CubeProg
++ stop STM32CubeProg
-*disconnect usb
++ disconnect usb (clean fast disconnection)

-### Settings and run
+### Settings and run.
+RESPECT THAT SEQUENCE
-*start a terminal ('tera term' for instance) at 4800 bauds *configure the terminal at 4800 bauds
++ start a terminal ('tera term' for instance) at 4800 bauds
++ configure the terminal at 4800 bauds
-*connect battery to +3V pin and GND pin
++ connect battery to +3V pin and GND pin
-*connect usb to a pc
++ connect usb to a pc
-*open connection to new serial port in tera term *follow instructions (displayed every 10 sec, with a led pulse) *disconnect usb, voilà !
++ open connection to new serial port in tera term
++ follow instructions (displayed every 10 sec, with a led pulse)
++ disconnect usb (clean fast disconnection), voilà !

 Never connect usb without battery connected
 To restart the setting phase, you need to disconnect the battery then reconnect it.